 - Whether the spouses have a prenuptial or postnuptial agreement or can settle before filing for divorce or during litigation

 - The schedule and availability of the family court

 At a minimum, the law requires a 20-day waiting period after filing the divorce petition before the family court can finalize the divorce judgment.
 A simplified divorce can take as little as a month to complete.
-Uncontested divorces usually take several weeks to reach final judgment.
-A contested divorce can take several months to several years, although spouses can speed up a contested divorce by settling some or all the outstanding issues.
+A contested divorce can take a number of months to more than a year.
+The spouses can speed up a contested divorce by settling some or all of their outstanding issues.

 How Much Will a Divorce Cost?